UNLV-CS472-672/2024-F-GROUP1-Tabby/server/README.md

 Expects a request with a body that is in *binary*, which represents an image.
 The image can either be JPG or PNG.

+The response JSON will contain two additional fields:

+- `"title"`: Title recognized from the image.
+- `"author"`: Author recognized from the image.

+These two fields are strings.

 ## POST /books/scan_shelf

 Scans the given image of a bookshelf and returns the books it thinks are in